Dark-Energy-26358/Dark-Energy-26358.github.io/_posts/2025-02-08-eti-qualifier.md

 Matthew as the driver coach, and Ethan as the "human player" to clip the specimans.

 Last night we had a new pincher 3D printing as the current one had broken during practice.
-And we had to replace the axel on the manipulator arm (now steel instead of aluminum).
+And we had to replace the axle on the manipulator arm (now steel instead of aluminum).
 And the ON/OFF switch replaced as there was a loose connection on the existing one that could have been the cause of random robot "disconnects".

 So many challenges the team is working through, and still keeping chugging along!